crystallabs/event_handler/README.md

 If a handler is added to an event more than once, it is necessary to call `off()` multiple times to remove all instances.

-When handlers are added by passing a wrapper directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
+When handlers are added by passing wrappers directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
 When `off()` is used to remove such handlers, each group of identical wrapper instances is removed at once and `RemoveHandlerEvent` is invoked once for each group with the last removed instance as argument.

-Whether `off(handler | hash)` should find the first wrapper instance (like it does now) or all instances, and whether `off(wrapper)` should remove all identical wrappers (like it does now) or only the first one, is still being considered.
+Whether `off(Event, handler | hash)` should find the first wrapper instance (like it does now) or all instances, and whether `off(Event, wrapper)` should remove all identical wrappers (like it does now) or only the first one, is still being considered.